saheedt/coinsummary/README.md

 * To run test, you need to first install app dependencies, then run ``` npm test ``` .

+* On browser of choice navigate to ``` http://localhost:8080 ```

+## NOTE

+* some webpack commands don't just work on windows environment, but are guaranteed to work on linux and osx environment.

 ## Author